Bring Your Own Theatre Productions, Incorporated

 ● Executing on-boarding process for new members

-● Managing fundraising committee, working with Fiscal Director as necessary
+● Managing fundraising committee, working with Managing Director as necessary

 ● Planning development events and community events